lfe/lfe-reveal-js/README.md

 * <a href="https://github.com/oubiwann/hoplon-reveal-js">hoplon-reveal-js</a>

-A special thanks to the Hoplon crew for all their hard work and their help in getting me started on Hoplong and making contributions to that community.
+A special thanks to the Hoplon crew for all their hard work and their help in getting me started on Hoplon and making contributions to that community.